Superbloom at Carrizo Plain National Monument

 The colors guided us through this beautiful landscape.
 Soon after we entered the road meandering through the hillsides, we stopped fascinated by purple lupines and yellow flowers that dominated the landscape.

-The geologic feature that probably every San Franciscan and most Californians fear the most.
+The geologic feature that probably every San Franciscan and many Californians fear the most.
 The fault was made famous by the great earthquake of 1906 that destroyed much of San Francisco.
-The fault is capable of producing an earthquake of destructive magnitude of more than 8.0 on the Richter scale.
+The earthquake was estimated at 7.9 on the Richter scale, yet the fault can produce earthquakes even stronger than 8.0.

-There are many places in California where you can "visit" the fault, one of which is Carrizo Plain National Monument.
-Walking across the fault, indeed walking along it, one may even feel somewhat unimpressed in relation to the legitimate fears that this geological feature, so inconspicuous to the human eye, can cause.
+There are many places in California where you can take a look at the fault yourself, one of which is located within Carrizo Plain National Monument.
+Seeing the fault line for the first time, one might feel unimpressed compared to the legitimate fears this inconspicuous geological feature can provoke.

 We stretched our legs on the hiking trail along the fault line where one can also learn more about it, as the trail is equipped with information boards.
 Many small lizards crossed our path as we explored the trail along the fault line.
 The smaller and more colorful wildflowers in this area of the plain were already mostly overgrown by fiddle-necks at this time in late April, which stretched their heads far above most wildflowers.